ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    glue records for in-domain name servers in a referral response.
-If message size constraints prevent the inclusion of all glue records for in-domain name servers over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport retrieve the full response.
+If message size constraints prevent the inclusion of all glue records for in-domain name servers over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport to retrieve the full response.
 This document clarifies that expectation.

    DNS responses sometimes contain optional data in the additional